 Aflibercept injection is used to treat neovascular (wet) age-related macular degeneration (AMD).
 AMD is a disorder of the retina in the eye that causes blurred vision or blindness.
 Aflibercept works by changing the amount of blood that gets to the retina.

 Aflibercept injection is also used to treat macular edema after retinal vein occlusion.
-It is also used in diabetic patients who have diabetic macular edema (DME).
+It is also used to treat diabetic macular edema (DME) and diabetic retinopathy in patients with DME.
 Macular edema is swelling in the back of the eye and may cause vision loss.
 Retinal vein occlusion is a blockage of a blood vessel in the eye.
 Swelling can occur when the blood vessel is blocked.

 This medicine is to be given only by or under the direct supervision of your doctor.

 This product is available in the following dosage forms:

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.